hamedkhakzad/SURFACE-Bind/design_optimisation/README.md

 - Avoid "_" and "x" in naming the rosetta models as they are part of string splitting and identification throughout the pipeline.

 -----------------------------------------------------------------------------------------------------------------------------------------
-## Run AlphaFold2 assessment of optimised sequences in-silico folding
+## II.
+Run AlphaFold2 assessment of optimised sequences in-silico folding
 *This step predicts the design sequence only in "single sequence" mode* \
 *Provided example script: 03_run_af_monomer.sh* \
 *Run on GPU cluster with SLURM managment system*